TromsFylkestrafikk/christmas-tree-parser/README.md

 # Christmas Tree Parser

-An memory-efficient and asynchronous XML parser based on XMLReader and SimpleXMLElement.
+A memory-efficient and asynchronous XML parser based on XMLReader and SimpleXMLElement.

 ## Install